 Katie Roche's Blog

-Should We Topple the Racists?
+Should we Topple the Racists?

 In the past month, many high-profile statues have been felled around the world.
 Some have been felled because the person they are of was guilty of many atrocities.
 In other cases, the person had some views that are now considered unsavory, but they had never done anything seriously bad.
 Is taking down these statues the right thing to do?